Helmut Zemo: Reception

+IGN ranked Helmut Zemo 40th in their Top 100 Comic Book Villains" list.
+David Harth of Comic Book Resources called Zemo one of the most important" and best Marvel villains owing to his "confounding schemes."
+Chase Magnett of ComicBook.com named Zemo one of the best Black Panther villains, calling him a "symbol of white supremacy."
+George Marston of Newsarama ranked Zemo as the 2nd best Captain America villains of all time.

 Other versions

 Marvel Zombies

-In the Marvel Zombies limited series, a zombified Baron Helmut Zemo and his Thunderbolts attack Thor before he receives aid from Nova.
+An alternate version of Helmut Zemo appears in the Marvel Zombies limited series.
+He is zombified and his Thunderbolts attack Thor before he receives aid from Nova.

 MC2

-Helmut Zemo appears in the MC2 universe in an alternate reality in which Red Skull and the Nazis had successfully conquered the Earth.
+An alternate version of Helmut Zemo appears in the MC2 alternate universe.
+Red Skull and the Nazis had successfully conquered the Earth.
 This version is a scientific advisor to Red Skull's successor, Victor Von Doom and Reed Richards.
 After Doom's demise at the hands of Crimson Curse, Richards and Zemo fight to become his successor.

 Ultimate Marvel

-In the Ultimate Marvel universe, Loki disguises himself as Baron Zemo while leading Third Reich soldiers and Ice Giants in an attack on Asgard during World War II.Ultimate Thor #2.
-Marvel Comics.
+An alternate version of Helmut Zemo appears in the Ultimate Marvel universe.
+Loki disguises himself as Baron Zemo while leading Third Reich soldiers and Ice Giants in an attack on Asgard during World War II.
 In the present, Loki's elderly second-in-command Helmutt Zemo uses the Norn Stones to summon the god of mischief to his time.
 After escaping The Room With No Doors, Loki murders Zemo.

 Marvel MAX

-In Deadpool MAX, a heavily altered version of Baron Helmut Zemo appears in the first storyline.
-This version of the character is an American white supremacist who claims to have descended from German nobility despite having come from a working-class home.
+An alternate version of Helmut Zemo appears in the Deadpool MAX series.
+He is an American white supremacist who claims to have descended from German nobility despite having come from a working-class home.
 He fosters a hatred of minorities due to his father having had an affair with a black woman as well as the irrational belief that Jewish doctors killed his mother with poisoned water.
 He finds a survivalist retreat dubbed "Whiteland" and plans to use sarin gas on his followers to incite a race war across the United States.
 However, his plans are foiled when Deadpool infiltrates the compound and accuses Zemo of possessing Jewish ancestry, which distracts Zemo's henchmen long enough for Deadpool to kill them and Zemo.

 Old Man Logan

-In the Old Man Logan universe, Helmut Zemo is responsible for the deaths of most of the Avengers after turning the Thunderbolts against them.
+An alternate version of Helmut Zemo appears in the Old Man Logan universe.
+He is responsible for the deaths of most of the Avengers after turning the Thunderbolts against them.
 He only leaves Hawkeye alive out of spite for taking the Thunderbolts from him to begin with.
 Decades later, Hawkeye goes on a revenge killing spree against all the Thunderbolts for their betrayal.
 When he confronts Zemo in the Weapon X facility, he finds the villain in a wheelchair as Zemo had developed ALS while also working on recreating the Super Soldier Serum.
 While Hawkeye initially planned to leave Zemo humiliated in his condition, he instead decides to shoot dozens of arrows into Zemo using the last of his sight.